slviajero/tinybasic/MANUAL.md

 A=VAL(A\$)

 VAL uses the special variable @V to report back the number of characters in the number.
 The status of the conversion is stored in @S. If @S is 0 after a conversion a number was found.
-Otherwise @S is 1. @V is set to the number of characters only if the conversion was succesful.
+Otherwise @S is 1. @V is set to the number of characters only if the conversion was successful.

 If the setting HASNUMSYSTEM is on in BASIC 2, VAL can process hexadecimal, octal and binary constants.
 These constants begin with 0x for hex, 0o for octal, and 0b for binary.
 The letter can also be uppercase.
 Examples would be 0xFF, 0b100110, 0o4750.
 The maximum length of the entire string is 32 characters.
 This limits the number range of binaries.
 Example: